Graph Energy Matching: Transport-Aligned Energy-Based Modeling for Graph Generation: Experiments

 \section{Experiments}

 We use two established molecular datasets, QM9~\cite{ramakrishnan2014qm9} and MOSES~\cite{polykovskiy2020moses}.
-QM9 comprises $\sim$150K small organic molecules containing up to nine heavy atoms (excluding hydrogens), whereas MOSES is a larger, drug-like dataset with roughly 1.5M molecules featuring up to 27 heavy atoms.
-We report (i) unconditional generation on both QM9 and MOSES, (ii) conditional generation (property optimization) on MOSES, and (iii) analyses of graph-to-graph geodesics on MOSES.
+QM9 comprises $\sim$150K small organic molecules containing up to nine heavy atoms (excluding hydrogens), whereas MOSES is a larger, drug-like dataset with $\sim$1.5M molecules featuring up to 27 heavy atoms.
+We report (i) generation on both QM9 and MOSES, (ii) conditional generation (property optimization) on MOSES, and (iii) analyses of graph-to-graph geodesics on MOSES.

-When applicable, we report (i) a fraction of \gls{vun} graphs (or \gls{vu} and \textit{Novelty} of the samples separately on QM9 as per~\citep{eijkelboom2024vfm}) and \gls{fcd}~\citep{preuer2018frechet}.
-For conditional tasks, we report \gls{cvun} i.e., a proportion of \gls{vun} graphs that simultaneously fulfill the prescribed property condition.
-We report results on two initialization regimes: noise initialization, where generation starts from easy-to-sample noise and must reach chemically valid molecules; and data initialization, applicable only to EBMs, which starts from training molecules and must produce novel molecules through edits.
+For unconditional generation on QM9 and MOSES, we report \gls{vun} and \gls{fcd}~\citep{preuer2018frechet}.
+For conditional tasks, we report \gls{cvun}, measuring the proportion of \gls{vun} graphs that fulfill prescribed property conditions.
+We evaluate two initialization regimes: noise initialization, starting from easy-to-sample noise and targeting valid molecules, and data initialization, natural for EBMs, starting from training molecules and targeting novel edits.
+Baseline details, experimental setup, uncertainty estimates, hyperparameter sensitivity, and wall-clock measurements are provided in \Cref{app:baselines,app:exp-setup}.